bernhardAxonIvy/doc/source/engine-guide/reference/migration-wizard.rst

 Migration Wizard
 ----------------

-The Migration Wizard helps you to migrate all crucial configurations from an old Axon Ivy Engine installation to your new Axon Ivy Engine.
+The Migration Wizard helps you to migrate all crucial configuration from an old Axon Ivy Engine installation to your new Axon Ivy Engine.

 The Wizard is expected to be run from a downloaded and untouched Axon Ivy Engine.